yt-dlp/yt-dlp/README.md

                                     bandwidth throttling imposed by a webserver
                                     (experimental)
-    --playlist-random               Download playlist videos in random order --xattr-set-filesize            Set file xattribute ytdl.filesize with
+    --playlist-random               Download playlist videos in random order --lazy-playlist                 Process entries in the playlist as they are received.
+This disables n_entries,
+                                    --playlist-random and --playlist-reverse
+    --no-lazy-playlist              Process videos in the playlist only after the entire playlist is parsed (default)
+    --xattr-set-filesize            Set file xattribute ytdl.filesize with
                                     expected file size
     --hls-use-mpegts                Use the mpegts container for HLS videos;